anisotropi4/anisotropi4.github.io/blog/blog-20240107/blog-post.md

 ![](./image/twitter-post-20240101T155500.png)[^5]

 Which was about 15:55 on 1 January 2024.
 These were hand-cranked in [QGIS](https://www.qgis.org/) and look cool.
 They have clocked up 32k views in under a week which, for me, is big engagement numbers.
 But I had to generate a `GeoPKG` file for each station I thought, why not do something scripted, like [`matplotlib`](https://matplotlib.org/) and generate a PNG image file for the data.
-A bit more scripting to generate the images and a Markdown reference file was done, and the following evening at 19:09 I put up the 2,567 images [post](https://fxtwitter.com/WillDeakin1/status/1742261940800401576).
+A bit more scripting to generate the images, a Markdown reference file and it was done by the following evening.
+At 19:09 I put up the 2,567 images [post](https://fxtwitter.com/WillDeakin1/status/1742261940800401576).

 ## What Did People Think?
 Alasdair spotted my post and was kind enough to repost [here](https://fxtwitter.com/undertheraedar/status/1742273707177853391) with some nice words and picked out some cool selections of images, and it kind of took off.